It’s annoying to see Check Engine Light, aka Malfunction Indicator Lamp (MIL), on your car instrument cluster.

 After taking the required action, they clear the codes with an OBD2 scanner to turn off the Check Engine Light.

 How To Clear Codes With OBD2 Scanner?

 There are many Bluetooth-enabled scan tools available that read and clear trouble codes from your car ECU.

-If you love DIY then compact scanners are great to clear OBD2 codes.
+If you love DIY, then compact scanners are great for clearing OBD2 codes.
 You can order a cheap obd2 scanner from Amazon.